Open Houses and Tours

-We have ongoing enrollment based on availability throughout the school year!
-Please reach out!
+We have ongoing enrollment based on availability throughout the school year and over the summer, we will be holding monthly open houses for all grades!

 Beyond the Classroom